Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 }
 ```

 Within `setupUserEvents` we'll bind to `submit` events on the form.
 When this form is submitted then call `authenticate` to get the user token.
-Finally, hide the login, show the message elements and call `joinConversation`, passing the user token.
+Then, hide the login, show the message elements and call `joinConversation`, passing the user token:

 ```js
 setupUserEvents() {